 2. BRUSSELS SPROUTS CHIPS

 Kale chips are a big hit on the kid circuit, and Brussels sprouts chips are just as yummy and easy.
 They’re also a great way to repurpose the outer leaves of the sprouts that tend to fall off when cutting off the stems.
 Since they only take minutes to crisp up, I sometimes serve them as an appetizer to my kids while the rest of the meal is still cooking.
 Here’s how to make them: Toss outer leaves of sprouts in olive oil and salt, and spread on a parchment-lined baking sheet to roast for about 5 minutes at 400 degrees (check often because they brown quickly!).
-For a more detailed recipe, check out this one from InspiredRD for Brussels Sprouts Chips.
+For a more detailed recipe, go here: Brussels Sprouts Chips.

 3. SHREDDED BRUSSELS SPROUTS SALAD